plfa/plfa.github.io/src/plfa/part2/Bisimulation.lagda.md

 Formalise the translation from source to target given in the introduction.
 Show that `M † ≡ N` implies `M ~ N`, and conversely.

-**Hint:** Because we focus on only a few language constructs, to avoid an `Incomplete pattern matching for _†` error, you'll need to create an alternative "term" type, say, `⊢'`.
-This new type should include constructors for only those terms that are of interest to the `~` relation.
-Map `_†` should take a list of terms in the shrunken type: `⊢'`, into the full type: `⊢`.
+**Hint:** A straightforward approach to defining the `_†` function will most likely result in a "Incomplete pattern matching" error from the Agda compiler.
+You must instead predicate your definition on proof that its main argument is indeed a member of the reduced set of terms that are of interest to our relation.
+To this end, the "Proof by reflection" section of the Decideables chapter and the "Abreviating De Bruijn indices" section of the De Bruijn chapter may prove useful to review.

 ```
 -- Your code goes here